Petros Lantzas

 Petros Lantzas (Πέτρος Λάντζας; Pietro Lanza or Pedro Lanza; c.
 1533 - 26 February 1613), was a Corfiot Greek, spy, privateer and pirate in the 16th century Balkans who took part in several anti-Ottoman plots.
 He initially worked for the Republic of Venice and from 1574 was employed by the Spanish Empire.
 Lantzas was involved in various plots to overthrow Ottoman rule in Greek-inhabited regions.
-In 1608, he devised a plan to assassinate the Ottoman sultan Murad III by placing a present containing explosives in front of him.
+In 1608, he devised a plan to assassinate the Ottoman sultan Ahmed I by placing a present containing explosives in front of him.

 Early years

 Petros Lantzas was born on the island of Corfu, then part of the Republic of Venice (now in modern Greece).
 The Lantza family originated from western Europe, but was already located in Corfu for some centuries according to local records found in the island.
 The Lanza before their settlement in Corfu were likely one of the Albanian artistocratic families near Butrint and they were allies of John Zenevisi in the late 14th century.
 They settled in Corfu after the Ottoman conquest in the 15th century.
 Russian historian Vladimir Lamansky noted in Venetian records comita Lanza who was an ally of Zenevisi in 1394 and had close relations with Venice.
 He must be the same as a certain Gjin (Ghin) Lanza who is listed among those Albanian noblemen who were considered to be allies by the Venetians.
 Murzaku (2009) has proposed that Pietro Lanza was a native of Himara.

 Andrea Lanza, grandfather of Petros, was appointed at 1499 castelanno and then at 1500 governor (capitano) of Parga.
 His father was a priest in Corfu.
 His son Georgios was also appointed governor of the same town at 1544-1545.
 An archival document contains a biographical note which mentions that Petro Lanza was in fact not a Lanza, but the illegitimate son of a Venetian commander, Captain General Benedetto da Pesaro.
 According to one view Lantzas/Lanza himself is described in contemporary sources as Greek.
 According to another view he is described variously; some described him as part of the local Greek Corfiot nobility, other avoid any characterization as part of the local Corfiot Greek population.